EnricoZanetti/EnricoZanetti/README.md

 ### About Me

-I'm an **AI Engineer** at [Terranova Software](https://www.terranovasoftware.eu/), where I design and build AI-driven solutions end-to-end - from LLM and RAG pipelines to production APIs and React frontends.
+I'm an **AI Engineer** at [Terranova Software](https://www.terranovasoftware.eu/), where I design and build AI-driven solutions end-to-end.

 I hold a **Master's degree in Data Science** from the [University of Trento](https://www.unitn.it/en), with a [thesis](https://github.com/EnricoZanetti/RAG-Personalization-LLM-Evaluation) on RAG-based personalization and LLM evaluation for AI chatbots.